HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 `canonical` tags have three [implementation methods](https://developers.google.com/search/docs/crawling-indexing/consolidate-duplicate-urls):

-1. In the HTTP headers (via the Link HTTP header)
+1. In the HTTP headers (via the Link HTTP header.
-2. In the HTML’s `<head>` section of a page
+2. In the HTML’s `<head>` section of a pag.
 3. Via sitemap

 HTML `<head>` tag implementation can occur in two specific points:

-1. As a link in the raw HTML received in response from the server
+1. As a link in the raw HTML received in response from the serve.
 2. As a link In the rendered HTML after scripts have been executed

 Each implementation has its own nuance.
 HTTP headers can be used on non-HTML documents like PDFs, whereas `rel="canonical"` cannot.
 Additionally, canonicals via sitemap may be easier to maintain but are a [weaker signal](https://developers.google.com/search/docs/crawling-indexing/consolidate-duplicate-urls#:~:text=Less%20powerful%20signal%20to%20Google%20than%20the%20rel%3D%22canonical%22%20mapping%20technique.) than on-page declarations.

 Analyzing `canonical` sitemap implementation requires determining the associated duplicate for any declared `canonical` values.
 As excited researchers, we adjusted our analysis accordingly to report on the three places where search crawlers would encounter `canonical` tags.
 A `canonical` could first be found in the HTTP header, next in the raw HTML, and finally in the rendered DOM.

 Only 1% of mobile pages currently use the HTTP header, down from 1% in 2022.
 This is likely due to its implementation requiring server configuration.
 Instead, 65% of mobile pages use a `rel="canonical"` nested in the `<head>`.